16.8 Patient monitoring

 Other patients should be tested if they develop symptoms of hepatotoxicity.

-Any problems with adherence should be addressed with the patient.
+Any problem with adherence should be addressed with the patient.

 If signs and symptoms of active TB develop, the patient should undergo full evaluation (Chapter 3 and Chapter 4).